 As in all other states, the Defense Finance and Accounting Service (DFAS) manages the payment of military retirement benefits and pensions.
 Because any assets acquired during the marriage are considered “marital property”, DFAS benefits will be subject to the “equitable distribution” laws of Colorado.

 Military Retirements are subject to a formula governed by Federal law.
 In Colorado, we call this the “Hunt/Gallo” formula, named after the two primary cases in Colorado which recognized the Federal formula.
 Essentially, the spouse's share of the military retirement is calculated according to [years in service while married]/[total years in service] divided by two.
 As this is a matter of Federal law, the retirement rules are fixed, and Colorado will normally not deviate from the formula.
 However, the court is free to adjust other assets to achieve an equitable result.

 Concerning medical benefits, the law provides a military spouse with life-long medical benefits provided that the couple was married more than twenty years while the service member was in the military.
 Because of the 20/20-year rule, it may not make sense for a disabled spouse to file for divorce until they have been married for twenty years while the service member was in service.
 Sometimes couples will file for legal separation to achieve the 20 years of marriage/20 years of service requirement.
-There are endless factors involved when getting a military divorce, which is why it's imperative to have a lawyer on your side.
+For those serving our country, there are endless factors involved when getting a divorce, which is why it's imperative to have a military divorce attorney on your side.